Effective: Anticipated Fall 2012

 Higher Risk Services

-- Services that involve access to minors or vulnerable populations (such as daycare, university camp or youth enrichment program, etc.)
+• Services that involve access to minors or vulnerable populations (such as daycare; youth activities, pre-collegiate programs or camps, etc.)

 top